tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 Let's get back to pruning.

-As previously discussed, magnitude pruning and fine-tuning, produce a subnetwork that achieves similar accuracy as the original network.
+As discussed in the Pruning chapter, Iterative Magnitude Pruning, can produce a subnetwork that achieves similar accuracy as the original network.

 It begs the question then - Couldn't we just train a simpler architectured network right from the start?
-Experience and research answer this question negatively.
+Experience and research have previously answered this question negatively.
 It was assumed that learning a model inherently required more space than inferencing it.
 Effectively, as exemplified by the process of pruning, besides learning the weights, a model optimizes its connectivity.

 In theory, then, we could have used the subnetwork from the start since it has optimal connections.
 In his paper ["The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks"](#ref-l1), Jonathan Frankle states that in practice, this is indeed the case - he shows that the initialization for the weights plays a major role.